ipfs/kubo/docs/implement-api-bindings.md

 - the request body streams file data - reads files or stdin
   - multiple streams are muxed with multipart (todo: add tar stream support)

-You can see the latest [list of our HTTP clients here](http-clients.md)
+You can see the latest [list of our HTTP RPC clients here](http-rpc-clients.md)

 The Go implementation is good to answer harder questions, like how is multipart handled, or what headers should be set in edge conditions.
 But the javascript